-Real gross domestic product (GDP) increased at an annual rate of 3.5 percent in the third quarter of 2018, according to the advance estimate released by the Bureau of Economic Analysis.
+Real gross domestic product (GDP) increased at an annual rate of 3.5 percent in the third quarter of 2018, according to the "second" estimate released by the Bureau of Economic Analysis.
 In the second quarter, real GDP increased 4.2 percent.
-The second estimate for the third quarter, based on more complete data, will be released on November 28, 2018.

-The deceleration in real GDP growth in the third quarter reflected a downturn in exports and a deceleration in nonresidential fixed investment.
+The deceleration in real GDP growth in the third quarter primarily reflected a downturn in exports and decelerations in nonresidential fixed investment and in PCE.
 Imports increased in the third quarter after decreasing in the second.
 These movements were partly offset by an upturn in private inventory investment.

 The full press release can be found via the link below.